Boost Motivation with Universal Design for Learning

 • Provide opportunities to work with real clients or organizations related to their career goals.

-Meet Irvin, a learner who did not see the value of STEM in the classroom, but now uses it every day.
+View a video about relevance that features Irvin, a learner who did not see the value of STEM in the classroom, but now uses it every day.
 (YouTube video, 2 min 44 sec)

 Examine how your expectations influence motivation.

-• If students know that the most they will be able to achieve by putting in their best effort in your course is to be able to remember facts or understand concepts, they are less likely to be interested or motivated to learn.
+If students know that the most they will be able to achieve by putting in their best effort in your course is to be able to remember facts or understand concepts, they are less likely to be interested or motivated to learn.
+Smith and Darvas (2017) found that higher-order thinking skills like evaluating and creating are intrinsically motivating.

 Ask your students to set and track their own learning goals.